Networks-it-uc3m/L2S-M/additional-info/l2sm-vlink.md

     nodeName: node-e
 ```

-- **Node Placement**: Pod 'pong' is created on NodeE with the `vlink-sample` network annotation but uses a different IP address than pod 'ping'.
+- **Pod Configuration**:  Pod 'pong' is created on node-e with the `vlink-sample` network annotation but uses a different IP address than pod 'ping'.
 - **Network Connectivity**: The L2SM controller then establishes the necessary intents and flows, ensuring traffic between 'ping' and 'pong' traverses the predefined nodes.
 This setup guarantees direct, isolated connectivity between the two pods.